leonardo da vinci museum milan

 Science and Technology Museums

-This museo Leonardo da Vinci helps connect Leonardo’s art to his engineering mindset.
+This Museo Leonardo da Vinci helps connect Leonardo’s art to his engineering mindset.
 The same observational skills he used to paint faces, he applied to water flow, wing mechanics, and gear ratios.

 The museum is accessible, family-friendly, and doesn’t require advance booking during most of the year.
 Plan 2–3 hours if you want to explore the Leonardo galleries thoroughly.